SCOnyema/NextGen-Connect02/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the project running, you must have the latest Node.js and npm installed in your computer and follow this simple steps
+To get the project running, you must have the latest Node.js and npm installed on your computer and follow these simple steps

 ### Prerequisites